 To prevent any permanent damage to your vision, prompt treatment is essential and should be followed by a trip to your emergency eye care center.
 If you get chemicals in your eye, rinse your eyes immediately using cool tap water or bottled water for at least 15 minutes to remove as much chemical as possible.

 What Should I Do if I Get Something in My Eye?

 If you have a large foreign object that’s stuck in your eye, it’s important not to attempt to remove it.
 Removal should be done by an eye doctor to prevent further damage to your eye.
 Many small foreign objects, such as eyelashes or dirt particles, can be removed by either blinking your eye or rinsing it.
-If the object is still stuck in your eye after taking those steps, get to an eye doctor as soon as possible.
+If the object is still stuck in your eye after taking those steps, get to an emergency eye doctor as soon as possible.
 Covering your eye in the meantime with a plastic cup or something similar can help prevent anything else from getting in or the object is dislodged.